Lambda-Renormalized Einstein-Schrodinger Theory

 "Relativistic Theory of the Non-symmetric Field".

-simple Lagrangian density if this cosmological constant is assumed to be non-zero.
+simple Lagrangian density if a cosmological constant is included.

 This more general theory is usually called